 Here’s our video tutorial on Advanced Breakout Group setup.

-In a regular breakout, participants can hear what happens on a big mic, like when the presenter takes the big mic, or sounds the tone.
-The private breakout operates as if they are off in a side room, where they can't hear what happens on the big mic - talking, audio cues, music; nothing.
+In a regular breakout, participants can hear what happens on a public mic, like when the presenter takes the public mic, or sounds the tone.
+The private breakout operates as if they are off in a side room, where they can't hear what happens on the public mic - talking, audio cues, music; nothing.
 The green room is a private breakout - that's why the music can't be heard when you're in there, even though the music is on and the participants in the main room are hearing it.
-Private breakouts are useful during the conference if an assistant ever needs to pull someone aside to talk with them, ask them a question, or support them through an issue they're having - all while the speaker continues in the main room.
+Private breakouts are useful during the conference if an assistant ever needs to pull someone aside to talk with them, ask them a question, or support them through an issue they're having - all while the speaker continues talking in the main room.

 "Walking the room" consists of moving in and out of breakout groups, as a presenter or assistant.
 You can accomplish this by selecting yourself in the Caller Panel, then selecting a group number on the right side of the panel, under "Move into breakout."